MangiolaLaboratory/HPCell/README.md

 -   Returns a list containing pseudo bulk data aggregated by sample and by both sample and cell type.

--   This step includes 3 sub steps: Cell aggregation by tissue and cell type, renaming features for clarity and creating unique feature identifiers

 <!-- -->